-In order to successfully obtain an F-1 or M-1 student visa to the United States, you will need to show that your education will be fully financed and all your day-to-day living expenses (including for your spouse or children if they plan to come with you) will be paid without your having to work in the United States.
+In order to successfully obtain an F-1 or M-1 student visa to the United States, you will need to show that your education will be fully financed and that all your day-to-day living expenses (including for any spouse or children who plan to come to the United States with you) will be paid without your having to work in the United States.
 In this article, we'll look at what that involves, including:

 If you will be in the United States on an F-1 visa, your existing financial resources must clearly cover a 12-month academic term, and you must be prepared to prove that your further years of study will be covered, as well.
 The U.S. government does not expect you to be able to pay for all your years of education the day you get your F-1 visa, but it will expect you to show where the money will eventually come from.